PGA Betting Guide for the 3M Open

 Picking winners of a golf tournament is hard.
 Doing it consistently is downright impossible.
 But finding value is something all bettors must practice in order to give themselves the best chance to make hay when the day finally comes that they ping a champion.

-Below we will cover the best bets for the 3M Open based on current form, course fit, and, of course, the value of their odds over at FanDuel Sportsbook.
-For more info on TPC Twin Cities and the key stats this week, check out the Course Primer.
+Below, we will cover the best bets for 3M Open based on current form, course fit, and -- of course -- the value of their odds over at Golf odds.

 At the Top

 Dustin Johnson (+750) - The only truly elite golfer in this field is the worthy favorite, and coming off his best finish since February at The Open, DJ is poised to make a run.
 Only a handful of golfers in the world can garner single-digit prices on any given week, and fewer still have proven an ability to slam the door on the field and dominate.
 Johnson is used to being the favorite, and his best stuff is still very close to the best anyone has.
 Johnson can mash his way through TPC Twin Cities or throw darts with his wedges.
 Rare is the case we'll see value in the top play at this price, but DJ warrants serious consideration of a top-heavy card.

 Sergio Garcia (+3100) - A T19 finish at The Open gave Sergio four straight top-20 finishes worldwide.
 He still mashes off the tee despite his age, and he always has a high ceiling with his approach play.
 The European side for the Ryder Cup is probably out of reach on points, but another victory could make it difficult for captain Padraig Harrington not to consider him for a captain's pick.
 Garcia would bring loads of experience and had a good run in Match Play earlier this year.
 There are a ton of excellent choices this year, and Garcia's reputation alone won't get him there.